 OK then, a little more – in recent times I’ve transitioned from a Clearaudio Avantgarde Magnum deck to a VPI TNT to a Music Hall MMF-11 to a Dr. Feickert Volare, all great turntables and all pretty respectable in the high-end but not bat-shit crazy high-end market sector.
 Well, the Origin Live Resolution really does appear as though it might play quite happily in the same sand-pit as some of the very best, given a little more break-in and a little more attention to the final setup.
 I haven’t heard many of the ‘very best’, but this rig is such a step up from anything that’s preceded it in my system that it just has to be ‘up there’….somewhere…

 I get now why Origin Live owner and designer and the guy who sold me this piece of audio jewelry – Mark Baker, was able to wax so unabashedly lyrical about his own baby, without so much as a blush…it’s just so obviously good, so much better than….we’re talking about the complete disappearance of a pair of 7′ tall loudspeakers.
 The removal of a front wall and a couple of sidewalls and the opening up of a soundstage so much bigger than the physical constraints of the room.
 And a soundstage that locks and holds together at all sensible volumes.
 It doesn’t start to congeal into an ugly mess once things start a-rockin’.
-We’re talking about air and detail and dynamics and frequency extension and all of those important measurables that we audiophiles thrive upon, but hammered together into a package that sounds so utterly musical.
+We’re talking about air and detail and dynamics and frequency extension and all of those important measurables that we audiophiles thrive upon but hammered together into a package that sounds so utterly musical.
+Compared directly with the Feickert Volare, they’re two very different animals.
+The Origin Live is airier, more spacious, more detailed, and more agile in expressing micro dynamics.
+The Feickert has a little more weight and authority, it has heftier clout but isn’t able to retrieve the same amount of detail from the groove.
+Of course, there’s a fairly significant cost difference between the two rigs, so the Origin Live really ought to perform better – and it does.
+But the intended emphasis here is on just how different one sounds to the other.

-OK, I’m done for now, but I’ll be back with more of a review of the Origin Live gear once I hit 100 hours on this rig.
+OK, I’m done for now, but I’ll be back with more of a review of the Origin Live rig once I hit 100 hours or so.
 I can hardly wait.
 Oh, and I’ll talk about what happens when you step up from the excellent Manley Chinook phono stage to the even better Zesto Andros 1.2